christian-vorhemus/azure-percept-py/README.md

 Type `sudo python3 perceptvision.py` to run the script.
 Especially the model conversion can take several minutes. `vision.start_inference(blob_model_path)` will start the Azure Percept Vision camera as well as the VPU.
 To specify the input camera sources, pass the `input_src` argument, for example `vision.start_inference(blob_model_path, input_src=["/dev/video0", "/dev/video2"])` whereas `/camera1` would identify the Percept module camera and `/dev/video0`, `/dev/video2` are conventional USB cameras plugged into the Percept DK.
 With `vision.get_inference()` the prediction results are returned as an `InferenceResult` object or as a list of `InferenceResult` objects in case of multiple input sources.
 The prediction is stored as a numpy array in `res.inference`.

+During model conversion you might get an error like `Cannot create X layer from unsupported opset`.
+This indicates that the model contains a layer that can't be converted to a model definition the VPU can process.
+For a list of supported layers see [here](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html).

 ### Process local image files on the VPU

 It's also possible to use a local image file instead of reading from a camera device.
 To do so, convert the image into a BGR sequence of bytes and pass the bytes as the `input` argument of `get_inference()`: